A Reverse Black Hole Information Problem: How to create an AdS black hole

 \subsection{Microcanonical stability of AdS black holes}

-\paragraph{Mass and stability.} Large AdS black holes have positive heat capacity while small ones have negative heat capacity.
-Naively, this implies that all small AdS black holes are unstable.
-But AdS acts as a confining box for the emitted radiation, not letting it escape.
-In the microcanonical ensemble, the temperature of the black hole's surroundings increases as energy is added to it, and the small black hole can equilibrate.
+\paragraph{Mass and stability.} All small AdS black holes are thermodynamically unstable in the canonical ensemble, but not necessariliy in the microcanonical ensemble.
+Large AdS black holes have positive heat capacity while small ones have negative heat capacity.
+The AdS spacetime acts as a confining box for the emitted radiation, not letting it escape, and, in the microcanonical ensemble, the temperature of the black hole's surroundings increases as energy is added to it, and the small black hole can equilibrate.

 The black hole is unstable because black hole states do not dominate the microcanonical ensemble.
 The threshold of stability is derived by comparing the entropy of an AdS black hole to the entropy of a gaseous ball of radiation with the same total mass~\cite{Horowitz:1999uv}.
 The black hole is thermodynamically stable in the microcanonical ensemble when $S_{\mathrm{BH}} \gg S_{\mathrm{rad.}}$.